flowdock/api-docs/docs/How-To-Integrate.md

 <div id="/integration-remove"></div>
 ### Removing integration

 Only the end user can remove integrations.
-When this happens for one of your integrations, you will receive a `410 GONE` response when posting [thread messages](thread-messages) using the `flow_token` of the integration.
+When this happens for one of your integrations, you will receive a `410 GONE` response when posting [messages](messages) using the `flow_token` of the integration.
 This means that you should stop posting messages and remove any data you may have stored for this integration in the setup phase.